 In May of 2010, school leaders approached the Cotati Rohnert Park School District, geographically central to the feeder school student population, to informally discuss the prospect of authorization.
 The proposal was warmly received.
 By June of 2010, developers had collected over 900 signatures in support of the school's charter document, which was formally submitted to the district in July 2010 and authorized in September.

-Our inaugural class celebrated their graduation on June 6, 2015.
-Ninety-four percent of these graduates had met the University of California's "a-g" admission requirements (vs. only 30% of public high school graduates statewide).
-Seventy percent of 2015 Credo graduates are heading to a four-year college; 24% are going to a community college; and 6% are taking a gap year.
+Our inaugural class celebrated their graduation on June 6, 2015, and since then we have graduated two more classes.
+Ninety-four percent of graduates to date met the University of California's "a-g" admission requirements (vs. only 30% of public high school graduates statewide).